Diagnosing & self-care for ME/CFS

 Some medications are useful for treating the symptoms of ME/CFS.

-Over-the-counter painkillers may help ease headaches as well as muscle and joint pain.
-Your doctor may prescribe stronger painkillers, although they should only be used short-term.
-You may be referred to a pain management clinic if you have long-term pain or fibromyalgia.
+Over-the-counter pain relief may help ease headaches as well as muscle and joint pain.
+Your doctor may prescribe stronger pain relief, although they should only be used short-term.

 Medication for sleep may be helpful if you have problems getting to sleep or staying asleep.

-Medication may be useful if you are experiencing depression or anxiety as a result of living with ME/CFS, and other approaches such as counselling and support from a patient group haven't helped.
+Medication may be useful if you're experiencing depression or anxiety as a result of living with ME/CFS, and other approaches such as counselling and support from a patient group have not helped.

-If you can't get outside much, talk to your GP about getting the right amount of vitamin D.
+If you cannot get outside much, talk to your GP about getting the right amount of vitamin D.

 As well as your GP, people who can help with ME/CFS include:

-- Psychologists and counsellors, who can help you find ways to come to terms with the loss and disability of ME/CFS.
+- Psychologists and counsellors – can help you find ways to come to terms with the loss and disability of ME/CFS.

-- Dietitians if you are losing weight, or having difficulty with food intolerances and digestive system symptoms.
+- Dietitians – if you're losing weight or having difficulty with food intolerances and digestive system symptoms.

-- Occupational therapists, who can provide access to equipment such as shower stools and mobility aids that can reduce the energy needed for daily activities.
-If you are having significant difficulties, they may also arrange home help and personal care services.
+- Occupational therapists – can provide access to equipment such as shower stools and mobility aids that can reduce the energy needed for daily activities.
+If you're having significant difficulties, they may also arrange home help and personal care services.

-- Physiotherapists, who may be able to help with pain management.
-If you are bed-bound, they can help you find ways to avoid deconditioning (your body working less well) that don’t make your symptoms worse.
+- Physiotherapists – may be able to help with pain management.
+If you're bed-bound, they can help you find ways to avoid deconditioning (your body working less well) that do not make your symptoms worse.

 Some people choose to use alternative therapies for ME/CFS.
-There is no evidence that they help and they can be expensive.
-Talk to your GP before starting any therapies or supplements.
+There is no evidence that they help, they can be expensive, and they may cause problems with medicines you take.
+Talk to your general practice team before starting any therapies or supplements.

 Page reference: 629837